These Are The Two Stars Who Will Come In First And Second On ‘Dancing With The Stars’

 This would knock the following celebrities out of the competition: Bobby Bones, Joe Amabile, Alexis Ren, and Juan Pablo di Pace.

-Lynch became a frontrunner she hit the high score on the DWTS judges’ leaderboard for the very first time on Country Night.
+Lynch became a frontrunner when she hit the high score on the DWTS judges’ leaderboard for the very first time on Country Night.

-Although the movie star outscored Manheim during last Monday’s show, his long history of stellar dances within the season has made him a fan and judge’s favorite He too received his own perfect score for his Halloween Night contemporary routine.
+Although the movie star outscored Manheim during last Monday’s show, his long history of stellar dances within the season has made him a fan and judge’s favorite.
+He too received his own perfect score for his Halloween Night contemporary routine.

 During Country Night, Manheim finished just one point shy of Lynch’s combined score due to judge Len Goodman only giving him a 9 for his individual dance, reported Goldderby.